IlamHub/Google_Cybersecurity_Certificate/README.md

 - Prepare for the cybersecurity job market with tips on **networking and professional engagement**
 - Exercises and portfolio activities completed

-### 9. Accelerate Your Job Search with AI

-- Gain practical **job search strategies**
-- Leverage **AI tools (e.g., Gemini, NotebookLM)** to identify skills and opportunities
-- Plan and manage **applications, interviews, and career growth**
-- Portfolio reflects practical application of these tools

 ---

 ## **Portfolio and Certificates**